Sammy Hagar: Van Halen (1985–1996)

-In 1985 after parting ways with vocalist David Lee Roth, the remaining members of the band Van Halen contacted many potential replacements.
+After parting ways with vocalist David Lee Roth in 1985, the remaining members of the band Van Halen contacted many potential replacements.
 In July, given Eddie Van Halen's appreciation of Montrose and at his car mechanic's suggestion, the band auditioned and quickly hired Hagar to fill the opening.
 With Hagar at the front, Van Halen produced four multi-platinum, number 1 Billboard charting albums: 5150, OU812, For Unlawful Carnal Knowledge, and Balance, as well as many chart hits, including nine number 1 Mainstream Rock hits.
 During Hagar's stint as Van Halen's vocalist, the band was often informally referred to by fans as "Van Hagar" as a way to distinguish the band from the previous David Lee Roth era.

 Internal disputes eventually led to Hagar's departure from the band in June 1996.
 Hagar disagreed with a decision to record two new tracks for a greatest hits album after the band had agreed to take time off following their 1995 world tour.
 This issue was pushed by Van Halen's new manager Ray Danniels, Alex Van Halen's brother-in-law, who was brought in after the death of their longtime manager Ed Leffler.
 Hagar wanted instead to record a new studio album, but only after Eddie, Alex, and Hagar's pregnant wife had all dealt with their respective medical issues.
 Eventually the band decided to record two songs for the Twister soundtrack.
-The process was acrimonious and ultimately resulted in only one song, "Humans Being" - the other, "Between Us Two", ended up unfinished and replaced with an instrumental played by Eddie and Alex - along with the end of Hagar's tenure.
+The process was acrimonious and ultimately resulted in only one song, "Humans Being"—the other, "Between Us Two", ended up unfinished and replaced with an instrumental played by Eddie and Alex—along with the end of Hagar's tenure.
 Among the problems were how Hagar was with his wife in Hawaii, where they had arranged for a natural delivery of the baby, but the couple would eventually relocate to San Francisco after Hagar endured three trips to California to work on the songs, and arguments with Eddie regarding rewriting his lyrics and issuing a greatest hits album.
-Van Halen would then bring David Lee Roth back to record two new songs for said compilation, Best Of – Volume I. When Van Halen again parted ways with Roth, instead of rehiring Hagar, the band hired Gary Cherone, the former lead singer of Extreme, also managed by Danniels.
+Van Halen would then bring David Lee Roth back to record two new songs for said compilation, Best Of – Volume I. When Van Halen again parted ways with Roth, the band hired Gary Cherone, the former lead singer of Extreme (also managed by Danniels), instead of rehiring Hagar.